Skip to content

 A. What To Do if ICE Shows Up at Your School

-If ICE or any other law enforcement officials show up to your school, it’s essential to determine the legal authority behind their request.
+If ICE or other law enforcement officials arrive at your school, it is essential to verify their legal authority before granting access to school grounds or student information.

 1. Ask to See a Judicial Warrant.